akauppi/GroundLevel-firebase-es/TRACK.md

    - [ ] `eslint-plugin-cypress`

-## Docker Desktop for Mac - file change events not seen in the container
+## Docker Desktop for Mac - host side file changes not seen in the container

+---

+>This is more of a "documented" and "works as intended" issue.
+Chokidar needs `CHOKIDAR_USEPOLLING=true` under "non-standard" networking conditions which Docker Desktop file sharing seems to be.
+>
+>So: nothing to see, but listing the issues anyhow, 'cause they are interesting..
+>
+>Note: If polling becomes a problem, there are ways to work around it, but for now this is "closed".

+---

 This issue has been open since 2017/18, in different variations.